JmeG/ACM-SQS-DynamoDB-Publisher/README.md

 Application Cost Monitoring provides granular AWS spend tracking.
 This will write items from [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) to DynamoDB.

-**This requires [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) to be deployed first.** This will subscribe to the SNS topic of that service and publish messages produced by it to S3.
+**This requires [AWS Application Cost Monitoring](https://github.com/ServerlessOpsIO/ApplicationCostMonitoring/) to be deployed first.** This will subscribe to the SNS topic of that service and publish messages produced by it to DynamoDB

 ![System Architecture](/diagram.png?raw=true "System Architecture")